Five Mile Lookout Tower (Mt. Hood National Forest)

 That’s me and that’s as far as I got.
 IT WAS SUPER HIGH!
 My husband called me a big baby.

 After settling in and getting acclimated (setting the campfire, looking at the outhouse, pretending to barf because of the smell and hauling up our sleeping bags with the cool trolley) we took a nice long walk around the area.
 The views were sublime.
 The hiking was easy and fairly flat so it would be perfect for families with little ones.
-Despite that I slept in the backseat of the jeep with the dog (both of us are babies) and the boys were up the tower bonding I was surprised at the relative ease of the experience.
+Despite the fact that I slept in the backseat of the jeep with the dog (both of us are babies) and the boys were up the tower bonding I was surprised at the relative ease of the experience.

 One thing to note.
 Although you have the right use the space there will be people popping through to hike the area or bike the trails that are around.
 We even had a scout troop hike in so we offered to let them up the tower steps to enjoy the view.